Eri9898/Network-File-Shares-and-Permissions/README.md

 <br />
 </p>
 <img src="https://imgur.com/XxyV5zf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/></p>
 7a.
 Go to DC in AD and create an OU named "security groups".
-Go to active directory users and computers> right click my domain>new> organzational unit, click on that and name it "Security Group".
+Go to Active Directory Users and Computers> right click my domain>new> organzational unit, click on that and name it "Security Group".
 Right click my domain again and refresh!
 </p>
 <br />
 </p>